Transfer Requirements

 A “C” or better is required for a course to transfer.

 Academic departments will determine how transfer courses may be used toward the major.
+The department will determine your academic standing based on the number of credits that you would bring into the College.

 Transfer credit will only be awarded for courses offered by regionally accredited, degree-granting, post-secondary institutions.
 MOOCS and other non-degree courses are not eligible for transfer credit.